KauanCalheiro/base_laravel_api/README.md

-# Base Laravel API with Authentication, Roles, Permissions and Logs
+# Base Laravel API with Authentication, Roles, Permissions, Logs, and Search

 ---

 ## Overview

-This project offers a foundational Laravel API with built-in authentication, role-based access control, and permission management.
+This project offers a foundational Laravel API with built-in authentication, role-based access control, permission management, and search functionality using Laravel Scout.
 It also features detailed request logging, configurable via the `LOG_GET_REQUESTS` environment variable to enable or disable logging of GET requests.

 ## How to Start the Project